om-mani-padme-hum/ezobjects-mysql/README.md

 ### MyObject.load(mysqlRow[, db])
  * **Parameter:** mysqlRow `RowDataPacket` - A MySQL `RowDataPacket` returned as part of a MySQL result set
  * **Parameter:** db - `MySQLConnection`
  * **Description:** Load any configured properties from key/value pairs in  `mysqlRow`.
-You can optionally pass the database `db` if you need it to be provided as a third argument to any custom loadTransform handlers defined for configured properties.
+You can optionally pass the database `db` if you need it to be provided as a third argument to any loadTransform handlers defined for configured properties.

 ### MyObject.load(obj[, db])
  * **Parameter:** obj Object
  * **Parameter:** db - `MySQLConnection`
  * **Description:** Load any configured properties from key/value pairs in `obj`.
-You can optionally pass the database `db` if you need it to be provided as a third argument to any custom loadTransform handlers defined for configured properties.
+You can optionally pass the database `db` if you need it to be provided as a third argument to any loadTransform handlers defined for configured properties.

 ### MyObject.load(id, db)
  * **Parameter:** id number The value of the `id` property of the record you wish to load